| | Home News, and the latest updates.

 comments to others globally or within your team.
 To take it a step further,

+voice transmission is possible and inbuilt into the game.
 Conclusion: Graphics in the game are great, from the landscapes

 generated to the textures/skins of the players, as well as impressive